Kenneth Brown AFSM

 In 2019 Martin was awarded an Australian Fire Service Medal.
 Martin has also received the Emergency Services Medal and the National Medal.

 Michelle Young AFSM

-Deputy Commissioner, Fire Safety
+Deputy Commissioner, Community Safety

 Michelle Young comes to Fire Rescue Victoria after 25 years of experience with the Queensland Fire and Emergency Services (QFES).
 Before joining FRV, Michelle served as the Assistant Commissioner Far Northern Region Queensland.